-- Program continuation with no conditions

-- Revitalization with or without monitoring
+- Program continuation with no conditions - Revitalization with or without monitoring

-- Restructuring (e.g., curriculum redesign, degree/certificate changes, faculty reassignment)

-- Program discontinuance
+- Restructuring (e.g., curriculum redesign, degree/certificate changes, faculty reassignment) - Program discontinuance

-All PSR recommendations involving academic and professional matters, including revitalization, restructuring, or discontinuance, shall be formally reviewed and voted on by the Executive Committee of the Academic Senate.
+In casesAll PSR recommendations involving curriculum, certificates, degrees, or academic and professional matters under Title 5 §53200 (10+1), including revitalization, restructuring, or discontinuance, shall be formally reviewed and voted on by the Executive Committee of the Academic Senate and/or its subcommittees shall review and vote on the PSR-.
 Subcommittees (e.g., Curriculum Committee) may provide input, but final recommendation shall rest with the Executive Committee.
 The Senate's action is then shared with the Mission Informed Planning Council (MIP-C) for coordination with institutional planning and resource alignment.